willcohen/wasmts/README.md

 - PreparedGeometry for optimized repeated predicates
 - Geometry analysis algorithms (minimum bounding rectangles and circles)
 - STRtree spatial indexing
-- WKT and WKB I/O with 3D/4D support
+- WKT, WKB, and GeoJSON I/O with 3D/4D support
 - User data attachment (getUserData/setUserData)

 **API Design**: The functional API (`wasmts.geom.*`) is the primary implementation.
 The OO API (`geom.buffer()`) is syntactic sugar that delegates to the functional API.